bspk/oauth.xyz-java/README.md

 The AS is accessible at <http://localhost:9834/as>

-The client instance is in the director `/c/` and can be started using Spring Boot from that directory:
+The client instance is in the directory `/rc/` and can be started using Spring Boot from that directory:

 `mvn spring-boot:run`